MicrosoftDocs/sql-docs/docs/integration-services/data-flow/teradata-connection-manager.md

 1. Under **Authentication**, do either of the following:

    - To use Windows authentication, select **Use Windows Authentication**.
-   - To use Teradata database authentication, select **Use Teradata Authentication**, and then enter the credentials for this type of authentication:
+   - To use Teradata database authentication, select **Use Teradata Authentication**, and then enter the following credentials for this type of authentication:
      - In the **Mechanism** box, enter the security checking mechanism you want to use.
 Valid mechanism values include TD1, TD2, LDAP, KRB5, KRB5C, NTLM, and NTLMC.
      - In the **Parameter** box, enter the types of parameters that are required for the security checking mechanism you've entered.
      - In the **User name** box, enter the username that you use to connect to the Teradata database.